xnorcode/shapes/README.md

-# shapes
+# shapes game
-A small shapes game, enjoy!
+A small shapes game on android, enjoy!